Online Bachelor of Science (BS) in Facilities Management and Critical Infrastructure

 The Baltimore, Maryland/Washington D.C. area has one of the largest concentrations of high-tech companies, defense contractors, and government agencies in the United States, making it easier to find internships and high-paying jobs.

 Our classes are taught by working professionals.

-The construction management field is undergoing rapid change in light of emerging technologies, including the Internet of Things (IoT).
+The facilities management and critical infrastructure field is undergoing rapid change in light of emerging technologies, including the Internet of Things (IoT).

 Capitol Tech Opportunities

 You have the chance to showcase your classroom knowledge in your capstone project, which is required for graduation.
 Depending on your major, this could be writing a report and giving an oral presentation or building, designing and testing a working prototype.

 An internship is an essential first step to launching your career.
 Our reputation helps to open doors, plus our career services office provides guidance on how to write a resume to career-related events and much more.